 Vitamin D Supplements

-From a practical standpoint, vitamin D supplements is an easy and effective way to get adequate levels of vitamin D.
+From a practical standpoint, Vitamin D supplements are an easy and effective way to get adequate levels of Vitamin D.

 Vitamin D3 or D2?

 Vitamin D2, also known as ergocalciferol, is of plant origin.
 On the other hand, Vitamin D3, also known as cholecalciferol, is of animal origin.
 In the natural state, humans synthesize Vitamin D3 in their skin upon exposure to the sun.
 Therefore, I recommend Vitamin D3, as this is the physiological type of Vitamin D for humans.